 - Space heating (heating the house itself)

-Cooling, water heating and lighting are the next largest users of energy in the home, each around 11%.
+Electronics, lighting, and appliances are the next largest users of energy in the home totaling 30%.

-National Academy of Sciences, How we use Energy at Home and Work, 2006 data
+National Academy of Sciences, How we use Energy at Home and Work

 US Energy Information Administration - Using and Saving Energy in Homes, 2009 data

 6.)
 If every American household replaced 3 incandescent light bulbs with compact fluorescent light bulbs, how would US carbon dioxide emissions change?

 - 0.75% increase